rfGalahad/rfGalahad/README.md

 `Junior Full Stack Web Developer`

 I’ve worked with technologies like ReactJS, NodeJS, and MySQL.
 I’m a fast learner and passionate about coding.
-One thing I enjoy is debugging—I find satisfaction in solving problems and making things work.
+One thing I enjoy is debugging.
+I find satisfaction in solving problems and making things work.
 It challenges me and helps me grow as a developer.
 If you want to see my projects, visit my [Portfolio](https://portfolio-ten-omega-89.vercel.app).

 ### Connect with me: